lioz12131415/LBAnimate/README.md

 # LBAnimate
-A collection of animations for iOS, LBAnimate is a category on UIView to make animations easy to perform.
+<p>A collection of animations for iOS, LBAnimate is a category on UIView to make animations easy to perform.</p>

-# <br>Firework #
+# Firework #

 ![alt tag](https://raw.github.com/lioz12131415/LBAnimate/main/Gifs/firework.gif)